treeverse/lakeFS/docs/reference/configuration.md

 * `graveler.reposiory_cache.size` `(int : 1000)` - How many items to store in the repository cache.
 * `graveler.reposiory_cache.ttl` `(time duration : "5s")` - How long to store an item in the repository cache.
 * `graveler.reposiory_cache.jitter` `(time duration : "2s")` - A random amount of time between 0 and this value is added to each item's TTL.
+* `graveler.ensure_readable_root_namespace` `(bool: true)` - When creating a new repository use this to verify that lakeFS has access to the root of the underlying storage namespace.
+Set `false` only if lakeFS should not have access (i.e pre-sign mode only).
 * `graveler.commit_cache.size` `(int : 50000)` - How many items to store in the commit cache.
 * `graveler.commit_cache.ttl` `(time duration : "10m")` - How long to store an item in the commit cache.
 * `graveler.commit_cache.jitter` `(time duration : "2s")` - A random amount of time between 0 and this value is added to each item's TTL.